- Who We Are

 Church-focused – “A church-focused youth ministry has leaders who go out of their way to remind the students (and themselves) that their youth group is not the church.”

-Family-oriented – The youth ministry should stand with parents and families by partnering with them in their ministry to their kids.
+Family-oriented – The youth ministry should stand with parents and families of all kinds by partnering with them in their ministry to their kids.